-Improve the health of Philadelphians and preserve affordable housing by creating better conditions in thousands of rowhouses each year.
+Improve the health of Philadelphians and preserve critically needed affordable housing by using innovative strategies to improve housing conditions in thousands of rowhouses each year.

-The Healthy Rowhouse project is a coalition of allies in the fields of health, housing, planning and preservation dedicated to improving substandard conditions in rowhouses owned by lower income Philadelphians.
+The Healthy Rowhouse project is dedicated to improving substandard conditions in rowhouses occupied by low- to moderate-income Philadelphians.